bernedom/SI/README.md

 ## SI Base units

 For each Unit the available literals are the implemented ratios prefixed with an underscore. i.e. `_mm`. `_km`.
-Generally the ratios follow [metric prefixes of the internation system of units](https://en.wikipedia.org/wiki/Metric_prefix)
+Generally the ratios follow [metric prefixes of the international system of units](https://en.wikipedia.org/wiki/Metric_prefix)
 The typedefs are prefixed (or in rare cases interfixed) with the standard metric prefixes. i.e. `metre_t, milli_metre_t, kilo_metre_t`.
 The prefix or interfix is marked with an `*` in the tables below.
 Units which have defined typedefs and literals can be converted to strings using [the stream operators](doc/implentation-details.md#implementation-details-of-si).

 | Unit                        | Dimension Symbol | Unit Symbol | implemented ratios                                  | unit typedefs                     |